bkrushna/EIHDemo/README.md

 Enviornment
-APi is private and can't be called from outside.
+Deployed API is private and can't be called from outside.
 Solutions are developed in Microsoft visual studio community 2019 version.
 Solution is deployed at gcp and same build is also uploded github